Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 lifelong communion with trees allows me to know them without sight or

 language.
-The beautiful elucidation of fifty-three senses, below, has
+The beautiful elucidation of fifty-four senses, below, has

-given me gorgeous language with which to tell this story, one I have
+given me gorgeous language with which to tell this love story, one I

 struggled to share my whole life.
 I don’t want to ever sound